dovecot/documentation/docs/howto/auto_forward.md

 :::

 ::: info
-It is very important to make that deleteheader, addheader, redirect the last rule in the sieve script, as this would affect other actions as well.
+It is very important to make sure that the deleteheader, addheader, redirect commands are the last rule in the sieve script, as this would affect other actions as well.
 :::